FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/c_st_authentication/c_st_identity_provider.md

 The `localIdpId` corresponds to the value in the mapping that will force SecureTransport to not trigger the SSO flow and continue with local authentication.
 The default value is: `ST_IDP`.

 The value of these options is configurable.
-For more information about how to edit the Server Configuration options, refer to <a href="../../operations_menu/c_st_serverconfiguration/t_st_serverconfigurationfiles" class="MCXref xref">Update configuration files</a>.
+For more information about how to edit the Server Configuration options, refer to [Update configuration files](../../operations_menu/c_st_serverconfiguration/t_st_serverconfigurationfiles).

 Example for using SecureTransport as a Identity Provider: